CopernicaMarketingSoftware/Documentation/SMTPeter/spf-validation.md

 ## What is SPF?

+Let's start with some background information first.
+SPF is a technology to specify which servers on the internet may send out email messages out of your name.

-In theory, it is possible to send out email from every computer on the internet.
+without SPF it is possible to send out email from every computer on the internet.
 Your personal computer or even your telephone can deliver mail directly to Gmail or directly to Hotmail, and it is not at all necessary to use intermediate gateways like SMTPeter to reach your recipients.